luca-yinxing/SSH-login-send-mail/README.md

 # SSH-login-send-mail

-Just a simple script to notify by email of some login on the ssh server.
+Just a simple script to notify by email of some login on the SSH server.

 ### How install
 The dependencies are `geoiplookup, s-nail, systemd, pam` so make sure you have those.